Camper Information

 • The Big Swing, badminton / volleyball, shuffleboard and horseshoes; ping pong, various board games, and of course, unlimited hiking.

-• Also: the outdoor chapel, and the nature trail out to the canyon overlook (good for night-time stargazing.)
+• Also: the outdoor chapel, and the nature trail out to the canyon overlook, which is excellent for night-time stargazing (also pretty dramatic at sunrise.)

-• Sturtevant Camp operates like a hostel: you do your own cooking and kitchen clean-up, and you’re asked to clean-up your cabin prior to check-out.
+• Sturtevant Camp operates like a hostel: you do your own cooking and kitchen clean-up, and you’re asked to clean-up your cabin before check-out so the next guests can thank you.

-• Check-in & out: Friday check-in starts 2pm; on Saturday and other days by arrangement with your host (usually after 12 pm worksk); Sunday check-outs start by 10am and are final by noon.
+• Check-in & out: Friday check-in starts 3pm; on Saturday and other days by arrangement with your host (usually after 12 pm works); Sunday check-out starts at 10am and is final by noon.

 Packing In / Out of Your Items:

-• Adams’ Pack Station only packs to Sturtevant Camp on Fridays.
+• The burros only go to Camp on Fridays.
 You need to have your items to the pack station by 7:30 am the Friday of your weekend stay.
 You are welcome to bring the items up during the week or the weekend before.
 The Pack Station can store everything and refrigerate any perishable items.

 • Items you want packed out come out the following Friday.